 Packages of older releases of privacyIDEA up to version 2.23 are available for Ubuntu 14.04 LTS and Ubuntu 16.04 LTS from a public ppa repository.
+Using these is deprecated.

-For recent releases of privacyIDEA starting from version 3.0 a repository is available which provides packages for Ubuntu 16.04 LTS and 18.04 LTS.
+For recent releases of privacyIDEA starting from version 3.0 a repository is available which provides packages for Ubuntu 16.04 LTS, 18.04 LTS and 20.04LTS.